rich1143/3601-S16-lab2_javascript-node/LABTASKS.md

 for finding string length is called on the name of the pet.
 When accesign the page, app.js responds by sending the browser to petForm.html.
 However, when a form is submitted, it responds by showing the submitted name with details on the string length.

 #####Where is client-side Javascript defined?
 Name file(s) in which it is used.

 >It is defined in clientjavascript.js

 #####Where is server-side Javascript helper file defined?
 Where can it be used?
 Add a function to it and experiment with where you can call this function.

+>It is defined in serverjavascript.js, it can be used in app.js file

 #####What is the purpose of package.json file?
 What's in it, and what does it mean?

+>The purpose is to give descriptive information, includes authors, names version, tests.

 #####What's in .gitgnore file?
 What's the purpose of it?

+>It has files that should be ignored when pushing and pulling github files.

 ## Part #2: exploring testing